LegendaryGuard/BFP/README.md

 - [ ] Gametype: Monster (`g_gametype 4`)
 - [ ] Gametype: Last Man Standing (`g_gametype 6`)
 - [ ] Power Struggles (when two beam attacks collide)
-- [ ] Remove some items like powerups and health pickups
 - [ ] Skin Config File (explosionModel, explosionShader, missileRotation, missileShader, … look old docs and cfgs about that: Custom plugin models)
-- [ ] Transformations (related to Power Tiers)
 - [ ] 21 different ki attacks including controllable, homing, and chargeable attacks (no guns) (can be referenced to some previous tasks)
 - [ ] 6 different selectable characters, each with 5 attacks (can be referenced to some previous tasks)